Which Medications Are Used for GLP-1 Weight Loss?

 GLP-1 Receptor Agonists

-GLP-1 (glucagon-like peptide-1) medications have become widely recognized for their effectiveness in supporting weight loss.
-These medications work by mimicking the natural GLP-1 hormone, which plays a key role in appetite regulation and blood sugar management.
-Common GLP-1 options include semaglutide and tirzepatide in its earlier formulations.
+GLP-1 (glucagon-like peptide-1) medications are widely recognized for supporting weight loss.
+They mimic the natural GLP-1 hormone, which plays a key role in appetite regulation and blood sugar management.
+Semaglutide is a GLP-1 receptor agonist and is FDA-approved for weight management; tirzepatide is a dual GLP-1/GIP agonist that is also FDA-approved.

-GLP-1 medications are administered via once-weekly injections and have a strong clinical track record.
+These medications are typically administered via once-weekly injection and have a strong clinical track record.
 They help reduce hunger signals, increase feelings of fullness, and slow gastric emptying.
-For many patients, these medications are a proven first-line therapy with well-established safety profiles.
+For many people, they are a proven first-line therapy with well-established safety profiles.

-During your initial consultation, your licensed provider will review your medical history, current health status, and weight loss goals.
-They’ll assess your eligibility for each medication type, considering factors like:
+During an initial consultation, an independent licensed provider reviews your medical history, current health status, and goals, and assesses eligibility for each medication type, considering factors like:

 • Your past responses to similar treatments